electron/electron/docs/tutorial/application-debugging.md

 ## Renderer Process

-The most comprehensive tool to debug individual renderer processes are the Chromium Developer Tools.
-They are available for all renderer processes, including instances of `BrowserWindow`, `BrowserView`, and `WebView`.
+The most comprehensive tool to debug individual renderer processes is the Chromium Developer Toolset.
+It is available for all renderer processes, including instances of `BrowserWindow`, `BrowserView`, and `WebView`.
 You can open them programmatically by calling the `openDevTools()` API on the `webContents` of the instance: